Rapp Motorenwerke

 Rapp Motorenwerke GmbH was a German aircraft engine manufacturer based in Munich, Bavaria.
 Founded in 1913, the firm changed its name in 1917 to Bayerische Motoren Werke GmbH (BMW).
-The company later became known as Süddeutsche Bremsen-AG after its engine-production assets and the BMW name were transferred in 1922 to Bayerische Flugzeugwerke (formerly Otto Flugmaschinenfabrik), which was then renamed to Bayerische Motoren Werke AG and subsequently evolved into the automotive manufacturer known today as BMW.
+The company later became known as Süddeutsche Bremsen-AG after its engine-production assets and the BMW name were transferred in 1922 to Bayerische Flugzeugwerke (formerly Otto Flugmaschinenfabrik), which was then renamed to Bayerische Motoren Werke AG and subsequently evolved into the automotive manufacturer known today as BMW AG.

 Early engines

 Karl Rapp and Julius Auspitzer founded Rapp Motorenwerke GmbH on 27 October 1913 with a capital stock of RM 200,000.
 The company was established in Milbertshofen on the former site of the Munich branch of Flugwerk Deutschland GmbH, a firm at which Karl Rapp had held a leading position and that had gone into liquidation in the summer of 1913.
 General Consul Auspitzer was the company's sole shareholder, with the operational side of the company managed by Karl Rapp.
 The company's stated purpose was to build and sell "engines of all types, in particular internal combustion engines for aircraft and motor vehicles".

 With the acquisition of Flugwerk Deutschland, the company had also taken over the four-cylinder engines that Karl Rapp had developed there, and Rapp Motorenwerke immediately started to offer these engines to the Prussian military authorities as the Rapp 100 hp.
 While the 100 hp four-cylinder engine was installed in some contemporary aircraft, it apparently did not find much success with the German military authorities, which by this time were demanding six-cylinder engines due to their smoother operation.

 In addition to the four-cylinder engine, the design of a 125 hp in-line six-cylinder engine with 474 lb and a displacement of 901 cuin was started for the second Kaiserpreis (Kaiser's Trophy) aircraft engine competition, but it was not completed in time.

 Further engine development based on the Rapp 100 hp led to the 150 hp Rapp Rp III inline-six engine in early 1914.

-During World War I, the output of the Rapp Rp III engine was increased to about 174 hp (actual 162 hp @ 1400 rpm), but the engine generally achieved only a little success with the German military authorities.
+During World War I, the output of the Rapp Rp III engine was increased to about 174 hp (actual 162 hp at 1,400 rpm), but the engine generally achieved only a little success with the German military authorities.
 A Rapp 200 hp V-8 and a Rapp 300 hp V-12 engine with the same cylinder dimensions, and the 125/145 hp Rapp Rp II V-8 of reduced cylinder dimensions, were also developed.

 All of these engine designs were based on the Rapp 100 hp four-cylinder type and had overhead cam, with forged steel liners screwed to cast steel heads.
 Additionally, all the cylinders were in pairs.
-The aeroengines produced by Rapp were easily distinguished from other aeroengines (Mercedes, Benz, Basse und Selve, etc.) because the vertical timing shaft that drove the overhead camshaft came up between the two rearmost cylinder pairs instead of at the rear end.
+The aero engines produced by Rapp were easily distinguished from other aero engines (Mercedes, Benz, Basse und Selve, etc.) because the vertical timing shaft that drove the overhead camshaft came up between the two rearmost cylinder pairs instead of at the rear end.